jth-computing/ncpc/README.md

 before the kick-off presentation at 10:00.
 If one of the team members has a car, we can go by car.
-The coach will pay for the gas/electricity and will take care of charging the university after the contest.
+The team coach will pay for the gas/electricity and will take care of charging the university after the contest.